Total Drama Chris

 - Ambiguously Brown - Lampshaded by Leshawna wondering about it.

-- Character Development - Rather than her performance in TDA, the Courtney seen here is aware of her issues and flaws and struggling to overcome them without going too far into obsession and undermining the whole point.
+- Character Development - Rather than her performance in Total Drama Action, the Courtney seen here is aware of her issues and flaws and struggling to overcome them without going too far into obsession and undermining the whole point.

 - Miss Vice Girl - Pride and her strong desire to be as perfect as humanly possible.

-- Odd Friendship - With Lindsay, which is interesting considering that in TDA Lindsay is perhaps the person Courtney gets on with worst.
+- Odd Friendship - With Lindsay, which is odd because in Total Drama Action Lindsay is perhaps the person Courtney gets on with worst.